CNMI Long-Term Resident Status

 A direct Guam transit means a trip between the CNMI and a foreign place on a direct itinerary involving a flight stopover or connection in Guam (and no other place).
 CNMI long-term residents are not required to obtain advance permission from USCIS for a direct Guam transit, but U.S. Customs and Border Protection will determine at the time of travel whether the travel qualifies as a direct Guam transit.
 When passing through Guam on a direct Guam transit, a CNMI long-term resident may temporarily leave the Guam airport for travel-related purposes such as staying overnight at a hotel, but other purposes such as conducting business, obtaining health care, would require advance permission to travel.

-To request advance permission to travel, you must file Form I-131, Application for Travel Document, with fee.
+To request advance permission to travel, you must file Form I-131, Application for Travel Documents, Parole Documents, and Arrival/Departure Records, with fee.
 Along with your completed Form I-131, you must include proof of CNMI long-term resident status and a statement describing:

 - The purpose(s) of your intended travel;